CWCleghornAI/CORNN/README.md

 - All 54 regression task generating functions have also been provided

 ## Using the CORNN benchmark suite
-The CORRN benchmark suite is designed using Python 3 and relies on PyTorch for highly efficient candidate solution evaluation.
+The CORNN benchmark suite is designed using Python 3 and relies on PyTorch for highly efficient candidate solution evaluation.
 In order to construct one of the 324 problem instances an underlying regression task and a model architecture must be selected from the library.
 Once this pair has been selected the library will construct a problem instance object with a callable function from which the user can simply pass a candidate solution to for evaluation.

 The following code snippet is also present in 'Demo.py', and should serve as a straight forward guide of how to use the benchmark suite.
 ```py